 On January 7, 2008, NCR and API filed a lawsuit in federal court, which is currently pending in Green Bay, Wisconsin, seeking a judicial ruling determining each PRP's allocable responsibility for the cost of performing the remedial work at the Fox River.
-The suit was initially filed against the George A. Whiting Paper Company, and several defendants, including the Glatfelter and Menasha companies, two of the eight PRPs receiving the Order, have been added to the suit in the following months.
-As of May 6, 2008, two counterclaims seeking contribution under CERCLA had been filed against NCR and API.
-Absent settlements, additional parties are likely to be joined to the lawsuit by July 2008, and additional counterclaims may be filed.
+The suit was initially filed against the George A. Whiting Paper Company and several defendants were added to the suit in the following months.
+As of June 30, 2008, there were 22 defendants in the case, and a number of counterclaims seeking contribution under CERCLA had been filed against NCR and API.
 No trial date or other schedule has been set for this lawsuit.